Iron-Panthers/FRC-2022/README.md

 ### Writing code

-When writing code, there are a few things to know.
+When writing code, there are a few rules + changes to know.

 - We have decided to stop using ``m_`` prefix for members of an object
 - Constant blocks in ``Constants.java`` are PascalCase